8 Velocity

 Click on the label of the vector that corresponds to the velocity vector of the car as it reaches the blue point.

 You will find in most textbooks velocity is defined in terms of derivatives.
-I think this backwards: Newton and Leibniz invented calculus because they were trying to understand how objects move.
+I think this is backwards: Newton and Leibniz invented calculus because they were trying to understand how objects move.
 That is, rather than using derivatives to define velocities, the concept of a derivative “pops out” when thinking about velocities.
 Let’s see how this works.

 We start with our fundamental equation for describing velocity,